 If you're one of Virginia's eight and a half million residents, you have the benefit of thousands of general and specialty dental practices.
 Virginians receive their dental coverage from a variety of sources ranging from privately purchased plans to employer plans to government insurance in the form of Medicaid or Medicare.
 This article reviews DentalInsurance.com's latest research on the Virginia dental insurance market, including information on:

 To provide some meaningful guidance to shoppers, DentalInsurance.com reviewed over two dozen dental plans offered in the State of Virginia.
-Price quotes were obtained for a hypothetical applicant who was 22 years old.
-The average monthly premium was $39.44 across all options (which included indemnity plans and a dental discount card alongside traditional PPO and HMO insurance), which was almost two dollars less than a similar 2021 study.
+Price quotes were obtained for a hypothetical applicant who was 33 years old.
+The average monthly premium was $39.72 across all options (which included indemnity plans and a dental discount card alongside traditional PPO and HMO insurance), which is slightly more expensive than the average found for our 2022 study.
 The least expensive option was the dental discount card offered by Careington (Careington 500 Series Dental Savings).
 It had a monthly fee of $8.95.
 Among traditional dental insurance, a HMO dental plan was the least expensive.
-Dominion National Select Plan Basic charged only $15.17 a month for coverage (note that dental plan premiums can vary by region in a state).
-There was a PPO dental plan that was almost as inexpensive as the Dominion National offering.
-At $15.26, the MetLife TakeAlong Dental Low was nearly identical in cost to the Dominion National HMO.
+Dominion National Select Plan Basic charged only $13.51 a month for coverage (note that dental plan premiums can vary by region in a state).
+The least expensive PPO dental plan Ameritas’ Hollywood Smile Premier 1500, which had a monthly premium of $18.71.

 The limit on insurer spending during a plan year, called the "maximum benefit," varied considerably among the dental plans under examination.
-Among the PPO and indemnity plans that did have a maximum benefit, the average limit was $1,693.
+Among the PPO and indemnity plans that did have a maximum benefit, the average annual limit in the first year of coverage was $1,771.
 In a few cases, the maximum benefit was increased across multiple years of enrollment.
 The plan with the highest maximum benefit was NCD Nationwide 5000 Plan with a $5,000 annual limit.
-MetLife’s TakeAlong Dental Low had the lowest limit of $750.
+The lowest limit, tied among several plans, was $1,000.

 Neither dental HMO plans nor dental discount programs had a maximum spending limit on spending for dental care.

 Even with dental coverage, a consumer should expect to pay out-of-pocket costs for dental care.
 Out-of-pocket expenses include deductibles, copayments, and coinsurance fees.
-For the 26 Virginia dental plans examined in 2022, the average deductible for an individual was $65 per year.
-Fillings were covered at an average of 59 percent of the total cost, with the remaining 41 percent being the responsibility of the enrollee.
-Root canals and crowns had lower contributions from insurance companies at 37 percent of the total cost, though some plans increased their contributions for customers who stayed enrolled for a second and third year of continuous coverage.
+For the 24 Virginia dental plans examined in 2023, the average deductible for an individual was $65.48 per year.
+Fillings were covered at an average of 60 percent of the total cost, with the remaining 40 percent being the responsibility of the enrollee (HMO plans, in contrast, charged a fixed copayment amount rather than covering a percentage of the cost).
+This 60 percent average represents a slight improvement in cost-sharing as compared to the average for 2022 (59 percent).
+Root canals and crowns had lower contributions from insurance companies at 37 percent of the total cost, though over a third of the plans increased their contributions for customers who stayed enrolled for a second and third year of continuous coverage.
+One Virginia plan, Anthem BlueCross BlueShield's Essential Choice Bronze, did not have any coverage for crown or root canal procedures, though Anthem's other plans in the study (such as the Essential Choice Gold and the Essential Choice Incentive) did cover these treatments.

 Individual dental insurance refers to a dental policy purchased by a single individual.
 This type of dental coverage is contrasted to group dental insurance where an employer, union, or other organization purchases a dental policy to cover many people belonging to the organization.
 The state of Virginia has many insurance companies who offer dental coverage within the individual dental insurance market.
 Examples include Humana, Ameritas, MetLife, Nationwide, Renaissance, and Anthem BlueCross BlueShield.